directvt/vtm/doc/architecture.md

 ## DirectVT mode

-In DirectVT mode, all input events and output operations are serialized and sent in binary form as is (with platform endianness correction).
+In DirectVT mode, all input events and output operations are sent in binary form as is (with platform endianness correction).
 The exception is the synchronization of grapheme clusters larger than 7 bytes in UTF-8 format.
 Large clusters are synchronized between processes by request.

 ## ANSI/VT mode (plain text)